brian-ngyn/brian-ngyn/README.md

 ↳ Looking for new opportunities and seeking ways to develop my skillset

-↳ Worked with Python, C++, Flask, Firebase and Angular
+↳ Worked with Java, C++, Python, React, AWS, Google Cloud, Embedded Programming, Flask, Firebase and Angular

 ##
 I love meeting new people!
 Feel free [email](mailto:brian.nguy1en@gmail.com) me or reach out to me on [LinkedIn](https://www.linkedin.com/in/nguyennbrian)!